 Ever too often nowadays equipment manufacturers sell a production line with a: “Yes, you can make this product on this line.” or you have bought it with a support to make one product.
 However this product is not optimised for your line and raw materials available.
 You then end up with very expensive black box solutions without a clue how to make a better product.
 On the other hand, you might start developing (with or without consultants) products after you’ve ordered your factory to be built.
 When after scaling up you see that the time is ready to start selling you might conclude that you would need a certain quality standards to which your factory is currently not suited or that the product has switched to a different product life cycle.
 The most interesting part we came across is that a product we developed couldn’t be made: the promised functionality of the equipment was not ordered with the "full package" and product design had to be reviewed; leading to one of the most successful innovations of that company...showing that you can’t control everything - which is a good thing!

-After having shared all this: you still need to decide on some more items.
+After having shared all this: you still need to decide on some more items that are essential for your bakery business plan.
 One of the first would be what would your production capacity look like?
 You will need to decide if it will be 1000 kg product an hour, a shift, a day or a week and what kind of flexibility would you like to have with it?
 We’ve seen 2000 kg/hr where it should have been 5000 kg/hr, and we’ve seen 1000 kg/hr where 250 kg/hr still would be too much.

 And sometimes it even might be interesting to not just invest in one production line, but be able to put several lines in the factory to easily scale up; this allows you to serve small and big customers/volumes in the same time.
 By deciding for multiple lines, you could also order first one or two; making the initial investment lower and more easy to start the business.
 In the end the flexibility will have a higher investment than one production line doing the volume of four or five lines, but with many uncertainties it could be a more attractive way.